 HIPPY: Home Instruction for Parents of Preschool Youngsters, a proven educational curriculum and approach to empower parents as primary educators of their preschool children was created in Israel and brought to Houston and other American cities by NCJW.
 Despite the early school closure our HISD HIPPY educators continued to provide essential learning online to parents so that they could play and teach their children at home and maximize the chance that their children will excel in elementary school and beyond.

 Back 2 School Store: During this annual shopping day for under-served new HISD kindergarten students graduating from the HIPPY program provides free new clothing, coats, shoes, school supplies, and personal care items.
-While a fall community-wide event is not possible, NCJW will work with HIPPY to find a way to provide and distribute needed supplies to families.
+While a community-wide, in-person event may not be possible this year due to Covid, NCJW will work with HIPPY to find a way to provide and distribute needed supplies to families.

 Pads & Pons: NCJW GHS has committed to purchase and distribute napkins and tampons to girls and women in our community who cannot afford these items.
 This is an essential item which cannot be purchased using SNAP (Food Stamp) funds.